emutos/manual/usermanual/docs/index.md

 # Booting #

-Very early after a hard reset or power up, EmuTOS emits its current version to the display, mostly so that developers know it is there and running.
+Very early after a hard reset or power up, EmuTOS emits its current version to the display.
+This so that you know it is there and running while hardware is initialized (which can take a while).

 Successful initialization will produce a screen similar to this one.